 Official AWS Cedar tooling for securing agentic AI workflows through MCP.
 Three components bridge Cedar and MCP:

-- cedar-policy-mcp-schema-generator (Rust) — auto-generates a Cedar Schema from an MCP server’s tool descriptions.
+• cedar-policy-mcp-schema-generator (Rust) — auto-generates a Cedar Schema from an MCP server’s tool descriptions. v0.5.0 released May 12, 2026.
 Feed it your server’s tool list, get a complete Cedar schema for writing type-safe policies

 Why it matters: This is the official Cedar team’s answer to MCP authorization.
 The schema generator is the key piece — it means Cedar policies for MCP tools can be validated at write time, not just runtime.
+Active development (commits through May 20) confirms AWS is treating this as an ongoing investment, not a one-time release.
 If you’re building Cedar-based authorization for MCP, this is the foundation library.
-Latest release: cedar-policy-mcp-schema-generator v0.4.0.

-Limitation: 20 stars reflects AWS-project discovery patterns, not quality.
+Limitation: 25 stars still reflects AWS-project discovery patterns, not quality.
 The Rust crates require Rust toolchain integration.
 The TypeScript MCP server is focused on analysis (inspecting policies), not enforcement (blocking tool calls) — you still need a runtime like ToolHive or ScopeBlind for that.

 ScopeBlind/scopeblind-gateway (protect-mcp)